uclahs-cds/pipeline-call-gSV/README.md

 ### Test Data Set

-Testing was performed leveraging aligned and sorted bams generated using bwa-mem2-2.1 against reference GRCh38 (SMC-HET was aligned against hs37d5):
+Testing was performed leveraging aligned and sorted BAMs generated using `bwa-mem2-2.1` against reference GRCh38 (SMC-HET was aligned against hs37d5):

-* **A-mini:**    BWA-MEM2-2.1_TEST0000000_TWGSAMIN000001-T001-S01-F.bam and bai
+* **A-mini:**    BWA-MEM2-2.1_TEST0000000_TWGSAMIN000001-T001-S01-F.bam
-* **A-partial:** BWA-MEM2-2.1_TEST0000000_TWGSAPRT000001-T001-S01-F.bam and bai
+* **A-partial:** BWA-MEM2-2.1_TEST0000000_TWGSAPRT000001-T001-S01-F.bam
-* **A-full:**    a-full-CPCG0196-B1.bam and bai
+* **A-full:**    a-full-CPCG0196-B1.bam\*
+* **A-partial**:   CPCG0196-B1-downsampled-a-partial-sorted.bam\*
-* **SMC-HET:**    HG002.N.bam and bai
+* **SMC-HET:**    HG002.N.bam

+\* In Delly `v1.1.3`, a `coverage check` has been introduced which checks for coverage quality in a given window before CNV calling.
+Successful CNV calling was observed on samples with coverages across the genome, such as, `a-full-CPCG0196-B1.bam` and `CPCG0196-B1-downsampled-a-partial-sorted.bam` (WGS samples).
+For more details, please refer to Discussion #64.

 Test runs for the A-mini/partial/full samples were performed using the following reference files

-* **reference_fasta:** /hot/ref/hg38/genome/genome.fa
+* **reference_fasta:** /hot/ref/reference/GRCh38-BI-20160721/Homo_sapiens_assembly38.fasta
-* **reference_fasta_index:** /hot/ref/hg38/genome/genome.fa.fai
-* **exclusion_file:** /hot/ref/hg38/delly/human.hg38.excl.tsv
+* **exclusion_file:** /hot/ref/tool-specific-input/Delly/GRCh38/human.hg38.excl.tsv
-* **mappability_map:** /hot/ref/hg38/delly/Homo_sapiens.GRCh38.dna.primary_assembly.fa.r101.s501.blacklist.gz
+* **mappability_map:** /hot/ref/tool-specific-input/Delly/GRCh38/Homo_sapiens.GRCh38.dna.primary_assembly.fa.r101.s501.blacklist.gz

 ### Performance Validation

+#### with Delly <= `v0.9.1` in the pipeline
-Testing was performed primarily in the Boutros Lab SLURM Development cluster but additional functional tests were performed on the SGE cluster on 2/26/2021 and the SLURM Covid cluster.
+Testing was performed primarily in the Boutros Lab Slurm Development cluster but additional functional tests were performed on the SGE cluster on 2/26/2021 and the Slurm Covid cluster.
 Metrics below will be updated where relevant with additional testing and tuning outputs.

 |Test Case | Test Date | Node Type | Duration | CPU Hours | Virtual Memory Usage (RAM) -peak rss |
 |:---------|:----------|:----------|:---------|:----------|:---------------------------|